 What would you like your art to accomplish?

-I would like my art to bring higher awareness, and help people reach their true potential.
+I would like my art to bring higher awareness, and help people reach their true potential through my paintings and prints.
 Often in life we struggle with many kinds of hardship, sometimes in our relationships, career, financial burden, pain and suffering in areas of health.
 My aim and goal is to awaken the part of us to realize we can change and transform, as well as rise above anything.
 This includes all that seems dark, everything that seems difficult.
 We can choose to see the side that is good; and to choose to see the good in life.
 Kabbalistically, only through darkness can we reveal light.
 For example, in a sunny room, a candlelight cannot be revealed and show its potential; the lit candle can be revealed and shine only in a dark room.
 Basically, my aim is to awaken and ignite the light that is in all of us.
 My art helps us to realize that we are all one, and must love and care for each other in a much deeper way.
 When we truly can start our day with the thought of how I can be a light for someone else today, then there begins a circuit of energy all around us.
-That same energy of kindness and love permeates back to us.
+That same energy of kindness and love permeates back to us

 What do you believe makes your art stand out in the art world?